Compassion Seattle appeals lower court decision, tries to get on November ballot

 “The reality is we really needed it on Monday — at this point we’re just looking at how much overtime we need,” said Kendall Hodson, a spokesperson for King County Elections.
 “As with any court decision we will do our best to comply with what the court orders us to do.”

-If the appellate court hears the case, the decision will turn not on the merits of the ballot initiative, but whether it’s an overreach of petitioners’ power to influence homelessness policies.
+The appellate court’s decision will turn not on the merits of the ballot initiative, but whether it’s an overreach of petitioners’ power to influence homelessness policies.
 State code lays out guidelines for influencing homelessness policy and a local initiative is not among them, Shaffer said in her ruling.
 The lawsuit also argued the initiative contradicts the recent creation of the King County Regional Homelessness Authority, which Seattle’s mayor, its city council, the county executive and the county council agreed to make the driver of homelessness policy in the region.

 The initiative has been boosted by downtown businesses and has split the nonprofit homeless provider community, with leaders of some organizations praising it and others joining a campaign against it.
 While the heads of United Way and Seattle’s largest downtown shelter have lent their voices in support — though they stopped short of endorsement — the Seattle-King County Homelessness Coalition joined the ACLU of Washington and advocacy group the Transit Riders’ Union to take Compassion Seattle to court, resulting in last week’s decision.
 It divided mayoral candidates in the primary election this month: Among the two winners who will go on to the November general election, former City Council President Bruce Harrell supports it and current City Council President M. Lorena González opposes it.